Riding the Quito Teleferico, one of the highest aerial lifts in the world, offers visitors the best views of the capital city.

-Even after a few days of acclimatizing at 2,800 meters in Quito, I developed a headache within 30 minutes of walking around (at a normal pace) atop the Teleferico.
+Even after a few days of acclimatizing at 2,800 meters in Quito, I developed a headache within 30 minutes of walking around (at a reasonable pace) atop the Teleferico.

-However, this is a completely normal reaction for your body, and no reason not to take the trip up if you’re in otherwise healthy condition.
+However, this is an entirely normal reaction for your body, and no reason not to take the trip up if you're in otherwise healthy condition.

 Riding the Quito Teleferico